oyekanmiayo/dsa-all-langs/list/README.md

 How does inserting at item (`add(e)`) in a list work?
 1. Check if the underlying array is filled
 2. If it is not,
-    a. insert element **e** in the next available index in the array
+    * insert element **e** in the next available index in the array
 3. If it is,
-    a. copy all elements in the current underlying array to a bigger array
+    * copy all elements in the current underlying array to a bigger array
-    b. insert element **e** in the next available index in the new, bigger array
+    * insert element **e** in the next available index in the new, bigger array

 How does inserting an item at an index (`add(n, e)`) in a list work?
 1. Check if the underlying array is filled